mike-lischke/antlr4-graps/api.md

 > `function AntlrLanguageSupport.ruleFromPosition(fileName,  column, row)`
 >
-> Returns the name of the rule at the given position.
+> Returns a tuple (name, index) of the rule at the given position.
 Useful when you plan to get further informations about a specific rule (e.g. railroad diagrams).
 If there is no rule the result is undefined.

 -----